RamanK717/smart-expense-manager/statement.md

 Personal financial management is frequently plagued by manual tracking errors, lack of visibility into spending categories, and complex software interfaces.
 Individuals require a lightweight, immediate tool to track daily cash flow without sending sensitive financial data to cloud servers.

 ## Project Scope
 The Smart Expense & Budget Manager is a Java-based desktop application designed to track income and expenses locally.
-It enforces validation rules on inputs, computes real-time analytics, and persists data locally using background auto-saving threads.
+It enforces validation rules on inputs, computes real-time analytics, and it persists data locally using background auto-saving threads.

 ## Target Audience
-- Students managing limited monthly budgets.
+- For Students managing limited monthly budgets.
 - Individuals seeking offline, private personal finance tracking.

 ## High-Level Capabilities